pekrau/wrapid/README.md

 - Provides basis for a well-organized API uniform for all representations, including HTML for human browsers, and JSON and other content types for programmatic access.
+- HTML output generation classes (derived from the HyperText module).
 - Predefined class for HTML representation in a standard page layout.
 - Built-in support to produce documentation of the API by introspection.
 - Agnostic as to back-end storage; no Object-Relational Manager (ORM),